-(a) The portfolio emphasizes fundamental management approaches and exposures to security selection and country allocation decisions.
+- (a) The portfolio's active management adds value primarily through security selection and country allocation decisions.
 These decisions have been shown to be the principal sources of the excess return in international equity portfolios.
-Managers have the ability to add value through currency management.
+Managers also have the ability to add value through currency management. - (b) The portfolio uses a variety of portfolio management approaches including quantitative and fundamental techniques to diversify the source of excess return. - (c) Aggregate exposures to countries, currencies, equity styles, and market capitalization are monitored and managed relative to their benchmark exposures.

-- (b) Aggregate exposures to countries, currencies, equity styles, and market capitalization are monitored and managed relative to their benchmark exposures. - (c) The portfolio uses a combination of internal and external management, with multiple internal portfolio managers and multiple external manager firms to improve the likelihood of achieving excess returns, to diversify risk, and to control costs. - (d) STRS Ohio uses a 50% hedged benchmark on the developed markets portfolios in order to reduce the overall exposure to currency risk.
+- (d) The portfolio uses a combination of internal and external management, with multiple internal portfolio managers and multiple external manager firms to improve the likelihood of achieving excess returns, to diversify risk, and to control costs. - (e) STRS Ohio uses a 50% hedged benchmark on the developed markets portfolios in order to reduce the overall exposure to currency risk.
 With a 50% hedged benchmark, all developed market portfolios are generally hedged around the 50 percent benchmark level.
 Active currency positions are taken from time to time in some portfolios at the managers' discretion.
-This is generally limited to 10 percentage points under or over hedged around the benchmark for the internal portfolios.
+This is generally limited to 10 percentage points under or over hedged around the benchmark for the total internal developed portfolio.
 3-month currency forwards are the investment instrument generally used for hedges. - 8.3 Short Sales may be used in the management of STRS Ohio international equity portfolios, but may not exceed 10% of the value of the asset class.